apos/yaacs/README.md

 I am printing with a housed Prusa MK3S (housing is needed for PC)

-The vixen dovetails are glued to the parts.
-You could use screws.
+The dovetails are glued to the parts.
+You could use screws or add them to the design.
 I do not like that.

 # Additions